The most historic restaurant in every state

 Delaware: Columbus Inn, Wilmington

-The history of the Columbus Inn lurks in the building itself.
-Originally built in 1798, the building has housed everything from a bakery to a dive bar that attracted famous visitors like Buffalo Bill and Annie Oakley.
-Currently it’s an upscale restaurant specialising in elegant seafood dishes, steak and brick-oven pizzas.
+The history of the Columbus Inn lies within the building itself.
+Originally built in 1798, it's housed everything from a bakery to a popular dive bar, attracting famous visitors including Buffalo Bill and Annie Oakley along the way.
+It's currently an upscale restaurant specializing in classic American dishes with an upmarket twist, as well as steaks, seasonal salads, and brick-oven pizzas.

 Florida: Joe’s Stone Crab, Miami

-Since 1913, Joe’s Stone Crab has been treating Miami locals to fresh, locally-caught seafood.
-Run by the third and fourth generation of the family that first opened the restaurant, Joe’s is renowned for its plates of rare stone crab claws, recognisable by their dark tips, as well as fried chicken and lobster rolls.
-The restaurant is currently closed for dine-in customers but is offering takeout.
+Since opening on Miami Beach in 1913, Joe’s Stone Crab has been serving fresh, locally caught seafood of the highest order.
+Run by the third and fourth generation of the family that first opened the restaurant, Joe’s is renowned for its plates of rare stone crab claws, recognizable by their dark tips, as well as fried chicken and lobster rolls.

 Georgia: The Plaza Restaurant & Oyster Bar, Thomasville

-Known as the oldest restaurant in all of Georgia, The Plaza first opened its doors in 1916.
-The restaurant has a long history of Greek ownership, which shines through with specialties like fried calamari and Greek-style chicken that are served alongside more traditional Southern fare.
-Seafood is the star of the show though.
-Customers love The Plaza's oysters, served raw or steamed on the half shell, as oysters Rockefeller, or with a very popular Parmesan and jalapeño topping.
+Known as one of the oldest surviving restaurants in all of Georgia, The Plaza has been around since 1916.
+The restaurant has a long history of Greek ownership that shines through to this day, with the likes of fried calamari and Greek-style chicken served alongside more traditional Southern fare.
+Seafood is the real star of the show, though.
+Customers love The Plaza's oysters, which are served raw or steamed on the half shell, in oysters Rockefeller (baked or broiled with a rich sauce and breadcrumb topping), or with Parmesan and jalapeños.

 Hawaii: Manago Hotel, Captain Cook

-Situated on the west coast of Hawaii’s Big Island, the charming family-run Manago Hotel opened in 1917 and its in-house restaurant is considered Hawaii’s oldest.
-During the Second World War, the restaurant was contracted to feed soldiers stationed in Hawaii.
+Situated on the west coast of Hawaii’s Big Island, the charming, family-run Manago Hotel opened in 1917, and its in-house restaurant is considered Hawaii’s oldest.
+During World War II, the restaurant was contracted to feed soldiers stationed in Hawaii.
 Today, the café retains a nostalgic feel and is most famous for its gravy-smothered crispy pork chops, as well as local fish and seafood.

 Idaho: The Snake Pit, Enaville

-A rough ‘n’ tumble little place, the Snake Pit’s charm lies in its rustic look and colourful history.
-The joint's roots can be traced back to 1879 when it catered to railroaders and loggers.
-Rumour has it that it was once a house of ill repute, but now it’s a woodsy restaurant that serves Rocky Mountain oysters, chicken fried steak and juicy burgers.
-Due to COVID-19, the restaurant is not currently serving breakfast.
+A rough ‘n’ tumble little place, The Snake Pit’s charm lies in its rustic look and colorful history.
+The joint's roots can be traced back to 1879, when it catered to railroaders and loggers.
+Rumor has it that it was once a house of ill repute, but now it’s a woodsy restaurant that serves Rocky Mountain oysters, chicken-fried steak, and juicy burgers.

 Illinois: The Berghoff, Chicago

-The Bergoff has been an institution in Chicago for well over 120 years.
-It started when German immigrant Herman Berghoff put up a beer stand at Chicago’s World Fair in 1893.
-It turned into a permanent restaurant in 1898, focusing on beer before shifting to German food when Prohibition hit in the 1920s and 30s.
-The restaurant re-opened its bar after Prohibition, receiving Chicago’s very first liquor license.
-Now customers come in for the beer as well as schnitzel, brats and potato pancakes.
-The restaurant is temporarily closed due to COVID-19; check the website for updates.
+The Berghoff is a Chicago institution.
+It all started when German immigrant Herman Berghoff set up a beer stand at Chicago’s World Fair in 1893.
+A permanent beer-focused place followed in 1898, before Prohibition hit and the onus shifted to authentic German food.
+The restaurant reopened its bar in the 1930s, receiving Chicago’s very first liquor license.
+Now customers come in for the beer, schnitzel, brats, and potato pancakes, and the welcoming atmosphere.

 Indiana: The Log Inn, Haubstadt